amadoood/Team-Mug-Miniproject/README (3).md

-# Team Mug — Light Orchestra (Raspberry Pi Pico W)
+# Team Mug — Light Orchestra Project (Raspberry Pi Pico W)

 Turn light into music.
 A photoresistor feeds an ADC; we map intensity to musical notes and drive a PWM buzzer.
 Optional switches add play/pause and scale control.
 There’s also a lightweight Wi-Fi mode so you can trigger tones from another device on the same network.